janwilmans/guidelines/guidelines_details.md

 **FAIL EARLY**: Detecting and handling errors as soon as they occur, but also exiting a function ASAP.
 This helps to reduce nested if-statement and improved readability.
 A function should deal with per-condition checks first. [example](https://cppcoach.godbolt.org/z/s6dY7sxY3) here to understand "what the function" does, the reading can focus on just lines 33-38.
 The pre-conditions or error-cases if there are any, are clearly separated from the happy-flow.

-**COMMENTS ARE A CODE SMELL**: I do not mean: "All comments are bad" but often comments are used to compensate in some way to the fact the author was aware there was something wrong or unclear but was not sure how to solve it.
-Comments ike 'changing this enum breaks the world' are indicators of design problems. [examples](https://cppcoach.godbolt.org/z/Yz13K6TMc)
+**COMMENTS ARE A CODE SMELL**: I do not mean: "All comments are bad".
+Often comments are used to compensate in some way for the fact the author was aware there was something wrong or unclear but was not sure how to solve it.
+Comments like 'changing this enum breaks the world' are indicators of design problems. [examples](https://cppcoach.godbolt.org/z/Yz13K6TMc)

 If you are breaking any of the guidelines or are doing something unexpected, if it fine to add a comment.
 Comments should explain WHY/HOW the code is doing something, try to cover the WHAT in the name of the class, function or lambda.